anushkagupta12/anushkagupta12/README.md

 ## 🎨 Fun Facts
 - 🌟 Coding is my superpower, and problem-solving is my playground!
 - 🍲 I’m a foodie who loves experimenting with new cuisines.
-- 🎯 **2024 Goals:** Contribute to open-source projects and achieve mastery in competitive programming.

 ---